-The penalty for violating required radio disclosures will be \$1,000 per occurrence unless the advertisement is disseminated or on display in the 14 days prior to or on the Election Day for which the advertisement pertains.
-In this case, the penalty will be doubled, and the maximum penalty would be \$25,000.
+The penalty for violating required radio disclosures will be \$2,500 per occurrence unless the advertisement is disseminated or on display in the 14 days prior to or on the Election Day for which the advertisement pertains.
+In this case, the penalty will be \$25,000 per occurrence.

-Campaign Telephone Calls/Text Messages
+Campaign Telephone Calls